norborarchive/Bgile/README.md

 Bgile
 ===================
 Bgile does not Agile.
-It's created from what I want to help me manage Signature team @ SIGNATURE APP HOUSE.
+It's created from what I want to help me manage team @ SIGNATURE APP HOUSE.

 Software Library